maadikali/dApp/README.md

 1. Authentication of Users:
 Ascertain that the backend handles user authentication via Ethereum addresses.
 Users of MetaMask sign transactions with their private keys, therefore tying actions to specific Ethereum addresses ensures safe interactions.
 2. Signing a transaction:
-When users engage with smart contract (for example, registering as a writer or submitting an article), our backend must allow the user's MetaMask to sign transactions.
+When users engage with smart contract (for example, registering as a writer or submitting an article), the backend must allow the user's MetaMask to sign transactions.
 3. Web3.js and ethers.js integration:
 To interface with the Ethereum blockchain, use Web3.js or ethers.js in the backend.
 These libraries provide easy interfaces for interfacing with Ethereum and MetaMask.